 The fact of the matter is that it is the elite students that make the elite universities, not the elite universities making elite students.
 The universities are actually pretty upfront about this.
 They want students who excelled in a high school situation where presumably the vast majority of students couldn’t match their achievements.
-From the admission pages of some universities
+Just check out the follow from the admission pages of some universities.

 - …two questions guide our admissions team: “Who is likely to make the most of Yale’s resources?” and “Who will contribute most significantly to the Yale community?”

 - Again, we are looking for students who will make the most of Yale and the most of their talents.
 Knowing how you’ve engaged in the resources and opportunities at your high school gives us an expectation of how you might engage the resources at Yale if admitted.

 - We want to see the kind of curiosity and enthusiasm that will allow you to spark a lively discussion in a freshman seminar and continue the conversation at a dinner table.
 We want to see the energy and depth of commitment you will bring to your endeavors, whether that means in a research lab, while being part of a community organization, during a performance or on an athletic field.
 We want to see the initiative with which you seek out opportunities that expand your perspective and that will allow you to participate in creating new knowledge.

 - We look for bright students with an unquenchable thirst for knowledge and passion for learning… Show us how you maximized your high school experience and pursued opportunities to develop unique talents.